beeware/beeware/docs/index.rst

 The BeeWare suite is available on macOS, Windows, Linux (using GTK); on mobile platforms such as Android and iOS; and for the Web.
-Support for other platforms (such as set top boxes and watches) is on our long term roadmap.
+Support for other platforms (such as set top boxes and watches) is on our long term road map.

 .. admonition:: Platform support